 Several organizations, such as the Metro Ethernet Forum (MEF), are trying to establish neutral industry standards for SASE.
 These standards will pave the way for a universal understanding, the ability to integrate multiple manufacturers into a solution, and a method for teaching SASE.

 The rise of SASE and digital transformation

-It is common to find that before adopting digital transformation, they were more confident in their networks than in post-digital transformations.
-Therefore, it is difficult to predict the impact of digital transformation on networks.
-Enterprises must ensure they have the proper infrastructure with the correct performance and security levels.
+It is common to find that they were more confident in their networks before adopting digital transformation than post-digital transformations.
+Therefore, it is difficult to predict the impact of digital change on networks.
+Enterprises must ensure they have the proper infrastructure performance and security levels.
 Digital transformation is not just about replacing MPLS.
 Networking professionals must broaden their focus to encompass security, cloud, and mobility.